dcSpark/carp/docs/docs/pitfalls.md

 ## Risks with using this codebase:

-- **Missing functionality in binary data parsing libraries**: This codebase parses raw CBOR (binary data) from the Cardano blockchain using two libraries: Pallas and CML.
-It has happened in the past that one of these libraries is missing some feature of the Cardano blockchain which could cause Carp to fail if these ever appear on-chain
+- **Missing functionality in binary data parsing libraries**: This codebase parses raw CBOR (binary data) from the Cardano blockchain using CML.
+It has happened in the past that the library is missing some feature of the Cardano blockchain which could cause Carp to fail if these ever appear on-chain.
-- **Incompatibility bugs between parsing libraries**: This project uses both Pallas and CML.
-Although both libraries implement some overlapping features, they are occasionally implemented differently.
-This should not cause any issues, but subtle implementation differences may cause issues leading to bugs in Carp
-- **Cardano ledger bugs** (yes, this happens): There has been multiple occasions where the Cardano node itself has a bug in it causing the data generated not to be parsable by Pallas/CML until patched.
+- **Cardano ledger bugs** (yes, this happens): There has been multiple occasions where the Cardano node itself has a bug in it causing the data generated not to be parsable by CML until patched.
-- **Byron-era limitations**: CML (at the time of writing) doesn't support most of Byron-era structures.
-We use Pallas inside Carp so they should appear in the SQL database properly, but they won't necessarily be parsable if you're reading from the database using CML.
-There is also some Byron-era features we didn't expose like "Epoch Boundary Blocks" (EBBs)